sfepy/sfepy/doc/installation.rst

   distribution `WinPython`_ can be used.

-On any supported platform we could recommend `Anaconda`_ distribution as easy-to-use, stable and up-to-date Python distribution with all required dependencies (including pre-build `sfepy` package).
+On any supported platform we could recommend `Anaconda`_ distribution as easy-to-use, stable and up-to-date Python distribution with all the required dependencies (including pre-build `sfepy` package).

-Note: all *SfePy* releases are regularly tested on recent Linux distributions (Debian and (K)Ununtu) using OS Python and Anaconda, macOS 10.12+ using Anaconda and Windows 8.1+ using Anaconda.
+Note: all *SfePy* releases are regularly tested on recent Linux distributions (Debian and (K)Ubuntu) using OS Python installation and Anaconda, macOS 10.12+ using Anaconda and Windows 8.1+ using Anaconda.

 .. _installing_sfepy: